 Amsterdam healthy weight program

 In the Netherlands, 12% of ten-year olds is overweight.
 In Amsterdam, this percentage is much higher.
-More than 30.000 children in the city, the equivalent of 20% to 25%, suffer from overweight.
+About 24,500 children in the city, the equivalent of 18,5%, suffer from overweight.
 Ahti works with GGD Amsterdam and VU University to develop pilot projects that stimulate young people to live a healthier life and make healthier choices.

 The health situation